ckaestne/seai/lectures/03_modelquality/modelquality.md

 * Guide testing by identifying groups and analyzing accuracy of subgroups
   * Often for fairness: gender, country, age groups, ...
-  * Possibly based on business requirements
+  * Possibly based on business requirements or cost of mistakes
 * Slice test data by population criteria, also evaluate interactions
 * Identifies problems and plan mitigations, e.g., enhance with more data for subgroup or reduce confidence